syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/13.secrets/docs.en.md

 Generic           | No restrictions
 RSA               | `public_key`, `private_key`, and `private_key_passphrase`
 Certificate       | `certificate` and optionally `private_key`, `private_key_passphrase`, and `intermediates`

-## Consumers

-Barbican can be used to persist a list of consumers for any given container.
-The consumer consists of a consumer name, a URL and a reference to the container.

 ## Access control lists